 - (ODP.3) Purchase electronic incident detection reporting systems and dashboards to enhance participant health and welfare in HCBS.
 Ensuring the health and welfare of HCBS program participants requires fidelity within robust incident management systems.
-Funding to purchase analytics and establishment of system matching claims with ODP incident data. - o January 2024 Update: Testing is complete, and implementation occurred in quarter four of calendar year 2023. - o July 2023 Update: Data ingestion has begun.
-Testing is slated for fall with go-live anticipated in December 2023. - (OLTL.13 combined OLTL.6, OLTL.7, OLTL.8) Through one-time funds, OLTL HCBS providers that have innovative ideas that will address social determinants of health, like housing, to improve and enhance services for CHC and OBRA participants.
-These HCBS providers offer personal care services, self-directed personal care services and long-term services and supports authorized under Section 1915(c).
+Funding to purchase analytics and establishment of system matching claims with ODP incident data. - April 2024 Update: None at this time. - January 2024 Update: Testing is complete, and implementation occurred in quarter four of calendar year 2023. - o July 2023 Update: Data ingestion has begun.
+Testing is slated for fall with go-live anticipated in December 2023. - (OLTL.13 combined OLTL.6, OLTL.7, OLTL.8) Through one-time funds, OLTL HCBS providers that have innovative ideas that will address social determinants of health, like housing, to improve and enhance services for CHC, LIFE, and OBRA participants.
+These HCBS providers offer personal care services, self-directed personal care services and long-term services and supports authorized under Section 1915(c), Section 1905, and Section 1934.
 Providers will be able to: - Purchase remote support technology to enhance transparency and quality assurance in service delivery.
-For example, direct care workers could have access to tablets and software that support in-home documentation of participant conditions and other related care needs. - o Provide training on infection control practices to enhance the quality of services. - Purchase and implement new software/technology for electronic health records, quality, or risk management functions.
+For example, direct care workers could have access to tablets and software that support in-home documentation of participant conditions and other related care needs. - Provide training on infection control practices to enhance the quality of services. - Purchase and implement new software/technology for electronic health records, quality, or risk management functions.
 Having access to electronic health care records enables HCBS providers to connect with local hospitals and physicians and ensure real time communication between the HCBS provider and the participant's medical providers.
-This would promote and strengthen the coordination of services by affording providers the ability to better track quality measures and associated outcomes. - January 2024 Update: None at this time. - July 2023 Update: 814 providers were approved for payment through this initiative. - (OLTL.5) Provide incentive payments to the CHC-MCOs, through the managed care contract, to meet the quality measures established by OLTL for HCBS services. - o January 2024 Update: OLTL issued total payments to CHC-MCOs that met HEDIS and CAHPS [©] benchmark and improvement measures as specified in the 2022 CHC managed care contract. - July 2023 Update: None at this time.
+This would promote and strengthen the coordination of services by affording providers the ability to better track quality measures and associated outcomes. - Purchase and implement new software/technology to enhance transparency, quality, and service delivery for LIFE participants.
+For example, LIFE organizations can develop or upgrade their infrastructure and reporting systems to enhance their capacity to report timely and accurate encounter data. - April 2024 Update: DHS plans to expand this funding opportunity to additional HCBS providers. - January 2024 Update: None at this time. - (OLTL.5) Provide incentive payments to the CHC-MCOs, through the managed care contract, to meet the quality measures established by OLTL for HCBS services. - o April 2024 Update: None at this time. - January 2024 Update: OLTL issued total payments to CHC-MCOs that met HEDIS and CAHPS © benchmark and improvement measures as specified in the 2022 CHC managed care contract.